Tacuarembó, Uruguay: What to pack, what to wear, and when to go [2023]

 July

-If you vacation in Tacuarembó during July, you are likely to see that it can be chilly.
+If you vacation in Tacuarembó during July, you may see that it is cool.
 Temperatures tend to hover around the low 60s F (high 10s C) during the day, while at night they can dip into the 40s F (single digits C).
-In terms of precipitation, you can expect it to rain 5-10 days this month.
+In terms of precipitation, you can expect it to rain regularly.

 What to wear/what to pack: